 Dr. Steve Squyres of Cornell University, Ithaca, N.Y., the rovers' principal investigator, said, "We expect the science return of going a short way into Endurance to be very high."
 The target for inspection within the crater is an exposure of rock layers beneath a layer that corresponds to rocks Opportunity previously examined in the shallower Eagle crater, where the rover landed in January.

-The sulfur-rich layer seen in Eagle yielded evidence a body of gently flowing water once covered the area.
-The underlying layers come from an earlier period.
+The sulfur-rich layer seen in Eagle yielded evidence that a body of gently flowing water once covered the area.
+The underlying rock layers come from an earlier period.
 Opportunity's observations from the rim of Endurance already have shown their composition differs from the Eagle crater's layers.

 "If there was a change in rock type, there was a change in environment," Squyres said.
 "This unit will tell us what came before the salty water environment the Eagle crater unit told us about.
 We want to get to the contact between the two units to see how the environment changed.
 Is it gradual?
 Is it abrupt?"
 Even if the lower layers formed under dry conditions, they may have been exposed to water later.
-The water's effect on them could have left telltale evidence of that interaction," he said.
+The water's effect on them could have left telltale evidence of that interaction."

-One section of the target outcrop is only five to seven meters (16 to 23 feet) from the rim in an area dubbed Karatepe.
+One section of the target outcrop is only five to seven meters (16 to 23 feet) from the crater rim in an area dubbed Karatepe.
 The rover team's plan is to get there, examine the rocks for several days, and then exit the crater.
 Reaching lower-priority targets, like at the bottom of the crater, would entail driving on sand, with a higher risk of not getting out again.

 The strategy for driving on the crater's inner slope is to keep wheels on rock surfaces instead of sand, said JPL rover-mobility engineer Randy Lindemann.
 The team ran trials with a test rover on a surface specifically built to simulate Karatepe's surface conditions.
 "The tests indicate we have a substantial margin of safety for going up a rocky slope of 25 degrees," Lindemann said.
 Opportunity's observations from the rim at the top of the planned entry route show a slope of less than 20 degrees.